pradeepparit/Face-Detection/README.md

 # Face-Detection
-Fce detection in python language uisng Open-CV with real-time camera that detects your face.<br>
+Face detection in python language uisng Open-CV with real-time camera that detects your face.<br>

 # Dependencies
 1. cv2